linna/app/README.md

 ## Getting Started

 ### Requirements
-App was written for run with linna-framework and need PHP 7.0 or higher, was tested under Linux with Apache (mod rewrite on) web server with default php.ini.
+App was written for run with linna-framework and need PHP 7.0 or higher, was tested under Linux with Apache web server with default php.ini.

 ### Installation
 *Consider use of sudo command if need administrator privileges and don't forget to set proper folder permissions*